America Has Won Its Last War

 Korea and Cuba

-After victory in World War ii, the Korean War was the first in a long line of non-victories for the United States.
-When hostilities broke out in 1950, President Harry Truman gave command of American forces to World War ii hero Gen. Douglas MacArthur.
-From the outset, MacArthur was free to cross the 38th parallel to invade North Korea.
-But when China’s Communist forces joined the side of the enemy, U.S. forces were sent reeling.
-MacArthur urged Washington to approve a full-scale attack on China, telling one congressman, “There is no substitute for victory.”
-But his plea fell on deaf ears.
-Truman fired MacArthur in 1951, and the war eventually settled to a stalemate, with both sides suffering huge numbers of casualties.
+The Korean War was the first in a long line of non-victories for the United States.
+When hostilities broke out in 1950, President Truman gave command of American forces to Gen. Douglas MacArthur, World War ii hero.
+From the outset, MacArthur was free to cross the 38th parallel and invade North Korea.
+But once China’s Communist forces joined in on the side of the enemy, the U.S. was sent reeling backward.
+MacArthur adamantly urged Washington to approve a full-scale attack on China, telling one congressman that “there is no substitute for victory.”
+But his plea fell upon deaf ears.
+President Truman fired MacArthur in 1951, and the war eventually settled to a stalemate, both sides suffering huge numbers of casualties.

-The Bay of Pigs incident was a good example of this new strategy.
-President John F. Kennedy kick-started this political-military disaster.
-In 1961, more than 1,400 Cuban exiles trained by the Central Intelligence Agency landed on Cuba’s shores hoping to spark a popular uprising.
+The Bay of Pigs incident is a good example of this new strategy.
+President Kennedy kick-started this political-military disaster.
+In 1961, more than 1,400 Cuban exiles, trained by the cia, landed on Cuba’s shores hoping to detonate a popular uprising.
 But without U.S. naval and air support, Castro’s troops easily crushed the rebellion.
-Nearly all the U.S.-led invaders were killed in battle or later died in Castro’s prisons.
+Nearly all of the U.S.-led invaders were killed in battle or died in Castro’s prisons years later.

-After the Bay of Pigs debacle, Mr. Armstrong wrote in the January 1963 Plain Truth that the U.S. should have driven Castro and communism out of Cuba.
-Since it did not, Mr. Armstrong asked, “Is the United States going to find that, having left Castro and godless communism on the American doorstep, it is going to continue to cause us every kind of trouble and harassment?”
+Several years before the Bay of Pigs, Mr. Armstrong wrote in the January 1953 Plain Truth that the U.S. should have driven Castro and communism out of Cuba.
+Because it did not, he then asked, “Is the United States going to find that, having left Castro and godless communism on the American doorstep, it is going to continue to cause us every kind of trouble and harassment?”
+Indeed it did—a more recent example being the controversy over 6-year-old Cuban refugee Elian Gonzalez in 2000.

 The Vietnam Spectacle